L-Gaudet/Game-of-Life/README.md

 ### Game of Life

-An implementation of Jon Conway's "Game of Life" in C++.
+An implementation of John Conway's "Game of Life" in C++.
 I completed this project at the start of 2022.

 Code files: